floatingsheep333/sentron-isfet-rpi-interface/README.md

 ## Overview

-This repository contains software, hardware designs, and documentation developed for a Raspberry Pi 5 interface to the Sentron ISFET pH Evaluation Kit.
+This repository contains software, hardware designs, and supporting documentation developed for interfacing the Sentron ISFET pH Evaluation Kit with a Raspberry Pi 5.

-Project components include pH measurement and calibration software, an LCD-based user interface, protocol decoding, and custom hardware enclosures.
-The software provides terminal-based and LCD-based workflows for calibration and measurement, including retrieval of pH, temperature, and slope values from the evaluation hardware.
+The project includes terminal-based and LCD-based interfaces for calibration and measurement, protocol decoding for pH, temperature, and slope retrieval, and supporting enclosure designs.

 ## Features